BrunoTeixeira1996/dotfiles/Personal/Debian/xfce4_how_to.md

 aptitude install firmware-iwlwifi
 ```

-# If Intel Sound

-- Navigate to `https://packages.debian.org/bullseye/all/firmware-sof-signed/download` and download `http://ftp.us.debian.org/debian/pool/non-free/f/firmware-sof/firmware-sof-signed_1.7-1_all.deb`
-- Then install the deb package using `sudo dpkg -i firm*.deb` , reboot and sound works

 ## Configure tmux

 * Just copy and paste `.tmux.conf` file from this repo to the host machine